-3.4.2.
 Heterogeneous bus platforms.
-Our results on platforms with homogeneous communications and heterogeneous computing speeds are presented on Figure 10(b).
+Our results on platforms with homogeneous communications and heterogeneous calculation powers are presented on Figure 11.
 This kind of platform corresponds exactly to the platforms used in Theorem 2.
-The results supports the theoretical study: INC_C gives better results that INC_W.
+These results supports the theoretical study: INC_C gives better results that INC_W.
 Again, LIFO performs better than the FIFO strategies.
 Although the experimental results differ from the theoretical prediction, the theory correctly ranks the different heuristics: in the linear programming approach, LIFO is better than INC_C, which is better than INC_W, and this order in the same in the practical experiments.